Revised August 5, 2020

 Focus on the goal |

 The goal, for most families, is independence from WorkFirst.
 Getting a job or increasing employment or wages is the path.
-When setting the individual's goal, also take into consideration:
+When setting the participant's goal, also take into consideration:

 |